EnriqueITE/AI-Mate/README.md

 Overview
 - Adds a button in the compose window to generate a reply using OpenAI.
+- Summarizes email threads directly from the reader popup using the same model.
 - Optional prompt in a popup to steer the reply.
 - Settings page to store your OpenAI API key and choose the model.